 I’d be lying if I said I had all of my finances figured out when I was a college student.
 I’m actually laughing just thinking about how lost I felt trying to figure out my financial aid and what to do with the little money I actually had.

 Looking back, I could have really used a college budget template to help me keep things organized.

 I know that a lot of college students don’t really have budgeting in the forefront of their mind, but it’s just one of those important things that everyone needs to get a grasp on.
+It’s not as easy as getting finance homework help.
 Without proper preparation and financial understanding, students could find themselves waist-deep in student loan debt by the time they finish their degree.

 That’s why I want to offer this free College Budget Template Printable (click to download).

 I understand that sometimes you just need a little guidance to make sure you budget everything appropriately.
 To help keep things clean, I created three separate budgeting sheets for college students: one for the overall budget, one for tracking expenses, and one for keeping track of financial aid.

 To make the college budget template work for you, you’ll need to know your various income sources, as well as any expenses that you’ll have.
 The typical college student budget will vary based on various factors, so keep that in mind!
 For example, you’ll want to figure out how much financial aid you’ll receive each semester, how much your tuition is, what your dining pass is going to cost, and so on.

 For the expenses, I created the following categories:

 - Health (to be used for your health insurance, medication, and anything else that fits)